Highway 60 (Israel–Palestine): Route and specifics

-The Highway is in large parts following the same general route as the so-called biblical "Way of the Patriarchs" (דרך האבות), since it also follows the central watershed of the hill country, which figures prominently in the travels of the Biblical patriarchs.
+The Highway in large part follows the same general route as the so-called biblical "Way of the Patriarchs" (דרך האבות), since it also follows the central watershed of the hill country, which figures prominently in the travels of the Biblical patriarchs.

 From its junction with Highway 40 in Beersheba to the city's outskirts, Route 60 is a dual carriageway with at-grade intersections.
 While it continues on to serve as the main north–south artery between Israeli settlements and Palestinian communities such as the cities of Hebron and Bethlehem in the southern West Bank, it is a two-lane, shoulderless road until past Hebron at Gush Etzion Junction, where it regains its lane-separation until short of Bethlehem, that section having recently been widened.
 Upon entering Jerusalem, its lanes are again mostly separated as it serves as a central artery in the city center.
 In the northern quarters it becomes a separate grade freeway with multiple interchanges, from where it continues through the central and northern West Bank as a two-lane road, not being divided again until the stretch between Afula and its terminus in downtown Nazareth.

 Due to it running through a mainly rural setting, many of the junctions along its route feature hitchhiking posts called trempiadas.